-The king has returned… this summer, the highly-anticipated revamp of Disney’s The Lion King hits cinemas.
-Its iconic story is further enhanced by an all-star cast and all-new groundbreaking CGI and virtual reality technology.
-Some very real places played a part in the development of The Lion King, and although the pride lands you’ll see on screen are a mixture of fantasy and reality, they are sure to inspire you to see the true African wilds for yourself.
+The king has returned... the iconic story of Disney's The Lion King has been further enhanced by an all-star cast and all-new groundbreaking CGI and virtual reality technology.
+Some very real places played a part in the development of The Lion King, and although the pride lands you'll see on screen are a mixture of fantasy and reality, they are sure to inspire you to see the true African wilds for yourself.

 Here are just a few ideas for injecting some African fantasy inspired by The Lion King into your next custom Africa safari.